kramsagar/MLOPS/02-introduction-to-mlops/05-ds-vs-ml-vs-mlops.md

-# Data Scientist vs ML Engineer vs MLOps Engineer
+### Lets address the big elephant in the room that is - Difference between Data Scientist vs ML Engineer vs MLOps Engineer?

 ### Data Scientist – The “Brain Behind the Model”